setrar/DigitalSystems/doc/data/how-to-implement-a-boolean-function-defined-as-a-look-up-table.md

   | e | e1 f8 98 11 69 d9 8e 94 9b 1e 87 e9 ce 55 28 df
   | f | 8c a1 89 0d bf e6 42 68 41 99 2d 0f b0 54 bb 16

 Figure 7.
-S-box: substitution values for the byte xy (in hexadecimal format).
+S-box: substitution values for the byte xy (in hexadecimal format).!>
 ```

 One easy way to implement this is to use the same tabular form in VHDL: